laureny17/appreader-backend/design/concepts/ReviewRecords/ReviewRecordsSpec.md

         requires: author must not have already submitted a review for the application
         effects: create a Review with the provided details

-    setScore (author: User, review: Review, criterion: String, value: Number)
+    setScore (author: User, review: Review, criterion: String, value: Number): (application: Application)
         requires: author is the author of the review
-        effects: update the score for the review for the specified criterion to be the specified value
+        effects: update the score for the review for the specified criterion to be the specified value, and return the application that the review is for

     editReview (editor: User, review: Review)
         requires: editor is the author of the review